MicrosoftDocs/windows-powershell-docs/docset/windows/addsdeployment/uninstall-addsdomaincontroller.md

 ```

 ### -RemoveDnsDelegation
-Specifies whether to preserve DNS delegations that point to this DNS server from the parent DNS zone.

 Specifies whether to preserve DNS delegation that point to this DNS server from the parent DNS Zone.
 If you use this parameter, DNS delegations that point to this server from the parent DNS zone will not be retained after uninstallation of the domain controller.
 This setting corresponds to the earlier Dcpromo.exe parameter default of /RemoveDNSDelegation:Yes.